(E-E) Ev.g.e.n.i.j ..K.o.z.l.o. Berlin

 The donation is, however, unique in yet another respect, since Kozlov’s artworks and numerous pictures he took at exhibitions, happenings, raves etc. constitute an essential part of the correspondence.
 As “mail art” in a broader sense, these works document Kozlov’s fast artistic evolution towards an international, yet distinctly personal style; at the same time, they present an illustrated history of late Soviet art.
 The collection also includes other gifts sent from Leningrad to Boston and vice versa, as well as some items from later years.
 All items will be made available for further research at the Fung Library.

-(E-E) Evgenij Kozlov Painted envelope for a letter sent to Catherine Mannick, approx. 1980.
-Davis Center for Russian and Eurasian Studies Special Collection, Harvard University
+(E-E) Evgenij Kozlov Untitled (Harlequin).
+Painted envelope for a letter sent to Catherine Mannick, Gouache on paper, 18.5 x 14 cm, approx. 1980 E-E archival number: E-E-180112 Davis Center for Russian and Eurasian Studies Special Collection, Harvard University Harvard Accession Number: KMFP_0099

 (E-E) Evgenij Kozlov

-Painted envelope for a letter sent to Catherine Mannick, approx. 1980
+Untitled (Harlequin).
+Painted envelope for a letter sent to Catherine Mannick,

 Davis Center for Russian and Eurasian Studies Special Collection, Harvard University